cakirilker/angular-playground/APM-Start/NOTES.md

-Nested components get's data from it's container by @Input properties Nested component pass data to it's container by raising events -->
+Nested components get's data from it's container by @Input properties Nested component pass data to it's container by raising events

+Dependency Injection
+- Root Injector
+Service is available throughout the application Recommended for most scenarios

+@Injectable({
+  providedIn: 'root'
+})
+export class MyService { }

+Before Angular 6, use one above instead.
+@NgModule({
+  imports: [...],
+  declarations: [...],
+  bootstrap: [...],
+  providers: [MyService]
+})
+export class AppModule { }

+- Component Injector
+Service is avaiable only to that component and its child components Isolates a service used by only one component
+Provided multiple instances of the service for each injected component or child components.

+@Component({
+  templateUrl: './my-component.html',
+  providers: [MyService] <--- Here service injected to comp.
+})
+export class MyComponent { }
+-->